 1 tsp red wine vinegar or balsamic vinegar

-1. Put 3 eggs in a small saucepan and cover with boiling water.
-Boil for seven minutes.
-Once boiled drain and cover in cold water and put to one side.
+1. Put the eggs in a small saucepan and cover with boiling water.
+Boil for 7 minutes.
+Once boiled, drain and cover in cold water and put to one side.
 Cut the larger new potatoes in half but leave the small ones whole.
 Put in a large saucepan and cover with boiling water.
 Season the water with salt and bring to the boil.
 Simmer for 15 minutes.

-2. Meanwhile, make your dressing by putting 60g of pitted black olives in a pestle and mortar along with a peeled garlic clove, a tablespoon of extra virgin olive oil, a teaspoon of red wine vinegar, small handful of basil leaves, the juice of half a lemon, salt and pepper.
+2. Meanwhile, make your dressing by putting 60g of pitted black olives in a pestle and mortar along with a peeled garlic clove, a tbs of extra virgin olive oil, a tsp of red wine vinegar, small handful of basil leaves, the juice of half a lemon, salt and pepper.
 Carefully grind the ingredients together until you have a rough paste.

 3. Cut your tomatoes into eights and peel and chop your cucumber.
 Put in a large bowl along with a handful of torn basil, a handful of pitted black olives and season with salt and pepper.